UBISOFT-1/ShameOnYou/README.md

 Zoom Bombing or joining a Zoom Meeting without Permission is considered a intrusion of privacy and it is strictly prohibited, do not use this for illegal purposes, as this project is soley intended for helping the research community and making this to raise awareness and hopefully stopping this from happening.
-If you use this for illegal purposes then it is totally on you my intention was clear and and it is that this is indended for research purposes. :) (Hope you Understand Hehe)
+If you use this for illegal purposes then it is totally on you my intention was clear and and it is that this is indended for research purposes. :)